-In this video, This Old House landscape contractor Roger Cook demonstrates how to cut and shape stones for hardscaping projects.
+In this video, This Old House landscape contractor Roger Cook demonstrates how to cut and shape stones for hardscaping projects with different tools.

-10. To trim the edge of a stone, use a carbide handset.
-Hold the handset at an angle to the stone, then strike the handset with a hammer to chip off small pieces of stone.
+- Hold the carbide handset at an angle to the stone, then strike the handset with a hammer to chip off small pieces of stone.